B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 [Trust signal: "Trusted by 500+ enterprises including [logos]"]

-Keep hero section focused.
+Keep the hero focused.
 Resist the urge to cram everything in.

 What works: